 NOTE: The agency submitting the application shall not change the original Outreach Type.
+The agency submitting the application is responsible for any non-compliance with HE+ policy.

-3.3.5.3 Deleting or Cancelling an Application Created by Another Agency
+3.3.5.2 Deleting or Cancelling an Application Created by Another Agency